trainman419/namniart.com/_posts/2019-03-20-ubuntu-kernel.markdown

 ---
 layout: post
-title: "Dissecting the Ubuntu Kernel Packaging System"
+title: "Dissecting Ubuntu Kernel Packaging"
-excerpt: "How a kernel becomes ubuntu kernel packages"
+excerpt: "How a kernel becomes ubuntu kernel packages, the hard way."
 categories:
 - Linux
 ---

-# Dissecting the Ubuntu Kernel Packaging System
+# WHY???

 For a project at my day job, I need to build a custom version of the linux kernel and package it in a way that is compatible with Ubuntu.
 The Linux kernel includes some build rules for debian packages, but these don't seem to work very well ( `make bindeb-pkg` works, but `make deb-pkg` doesn't).
 The debian packaging rules also omit the kernel debug symbols and the perf tools packages, which we need.